-Proposals for new signage and street furniture in Stretton should demonstrate a clear and identified need and where appropriate seek to protect and enhance the historic character of the built environment.
+Proposals for new signage and street furniture in Stretton should demonstrate a clear and identified need and where appropriate seek to protect and enhance the character of the built environment.
 Proposals will be required to take into consideration existing signage and street furniture in the streetscape, and should be designed and sited to avoid forming an obstruction or causing visual clutter.
-Street clutter can also have a negative impact on the overall character, appearance and amenity of the area/locality.